ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/import.md

-# Import into Azure Container Registry,
+# Import into Azure Container Registry

 Now we need to import an image of our Go application into our newly created Azure Container Registry.